ROBERT ANTONI

 Guggenheim Fellowship Winner

 In 1845 London, J.A.
 Etzler has invented revolutionary machines, powered by the immense forces of Mother Nature.
 He establishes the Tropical Emigration Society, and his followers set sail for Trinidad.
-Aboard ship, young Willy Tucker is only interested in pursuing the equisite and wise Marguerite Whitechurch.
+Aboard ship, young Willy Tucker is interested in little more than pursuing the equisite and wise Marguerite Whitechurch.
 As she predicts, Etzler's machines will never work, and rather than utopia and wordly riches, the pioneers must face an uninhabitable swampland, starvation, and the Black Vomit--tragedy played out against a background of youthful romance.

 CARNIVAL